ipraphul/Emotion-Detection-CNN/README.md

 ## Dataset

-The model is trained on the [FER2013 dataset](https://www.kaggle.com/deadskull7/fer2013), which consists of 35,887 grayscale images of size 48x48 pixels, each labeled with one of seven emotions.
+The model is trained on the kaggle data, which consists of 35,887 grayscale images of size 48x48 pixels, each labeled with one of seven emotions.

 ## Requirements